 Every other week someone I know is getting engaged, buying a house, or getting married.
 When you’re in your twenties, there are three kinds of people in your friend group.
 The single ones, the ones who met their significant other in high school or college, and the ones who met their significant other after college or a little later in their twenties.

-I’m 24 and any friend who met their love in high school or college are now engaged.
+Most of my friends who met their love in high school or college are now engaged.
 I fall into the category of the ones who met their love after college, so I feel a little behind.
 I feel deeply for my single friends, because no matter how happy you are being single, you still feel left out sometimes.

 Now I feel a lot of pressure being in a relationship in this stage of my life because everyone automatically expects that engagement and marriage are a few short years away.